 To ensure ongoing trust and transparency in newborn screening programs, NSGC strongly recommends that parents receive information and resources about the newborn screening process and options around screening from qualified healthcare providers during the prenatal and immediate postnatal periods.
-Information provided to parents should also indicate that conditions included on newborn screening panels have significant health risks, that early detection and treatment of most of the conditions leads to better health outcomes, that screening for some conditions may identify carrier status and/or conditions with variable ages of onset, and that follow-up diagnostic testing is necessary to confirm the presence of the condition.
-(Adopted December 2017; replaces 2012 version)
+Information provided to parents should also indicate that conditions included on newborn screening panels have significant health risks, that early detection and treatment of such conditions lead to better health outcomes, that screening for some conditions may identify carrier status and/or conditions with variable ages of onset, and that follow-up diagnostic testing is necessary to confirm the presence of the condition.
+In addition, the NSGC encourages education and awareness activities targeting the general population with the goal of increasing understanding amongst all NBS stakeholders.
+(Adopted 2012; revised 2017 and 2022)

 Back to Position Statements